2008 Minnesota Vikings season: 2008 draft

-Undrafted free agents

 Training camp

 On May 27, Erasmus James was traded to the Washington Redskins for a conditional 2009 NFL draft pick.

 On June 27, the Vikings signed a one-day contract with seven-season member Robert Griffith so he could ceremonially retire as a member of the team.

 On July 16, Jay Glazer reported that the Green Bay Packers had filed tampering charges against the Vikings for allegedly inappropriately contacting Green Bay quarterback Brett Favre.

 On August 4, NFL commissioner Roger Goodell ruled that contact between the Vikings and Brett Favre over the summer did not violate league tampering rules, as the Packers alleged, mostly because Favre was retired at the time.